 Divorce in general is a complicated thing.
 Emotions run high on both sides.
 The court system has set up an adversarial situation from the word go.
 The situation is further complicated when custody issues become the main focus.
 When parents go to battle looking to “win” custody of the child(ren), everybody loses.
 However, the biggest looser is not either of the parents; the biggest looser is the child.

 Even in the best-case scenario, the child loses.
-Children of divorce loose a sense of identity, security, and worth (Miralles et al., 2021).
+Children of divorce lose a sense of identity, security, and worth (Miralles et al., 2021).
 They lose attachment bonds that play a major role in growth and development (citation something from Attachment Theory).
 The child loses mentoring from one gender or another (citation).
 But most of all, the child loses time with their parent, a sense of family, and the innocence that comes with stability (Haimi & Lerner, 2016).

+Children are resilient.
+They can adjust and adapt to the separation of their parents.
+Children can even thrive in the two-home situation that results as long as their parents can get along and ensure the child has a relationship with each side of their family (Jonaš & Bérešová, 2023).
+The problem comes when conflict of any sort between the parents is noticed by the children, or worse yet, the children become involved in their parents’ dysfunctional relationship such as with custodial contact issues and PA.

 Conceptual Framework